RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 - [x] body field do not work well with scalar field
 - [x] body field do not work well with well-known-types
 - [x] UpdateBook: field mask did not remove path params
-- [ ] ErrorWithDetails: throw error with details
+- [x] ErrorWithDetails: throw error with details
-- [ ] CheckGetQueryParams, CheckNestedEnumGetQueryParams: repeated nested query params did not pass to server

 ### low priority TODO:
 - [ ] GetRepeatedQuery: path param do not work well with repeated